 - Regarding risk, “the first step consists of understanding it.
 The second step is recognizing when it’s high.
 The critical final step is controlling it.”

 - “There’s a big difference between probability and outcome.
 Probable things fail to happen—and improbable things happen—all the time.”
 That’s one of the most important things you can know about investment risk.

 - Bottom line: risk control is invisible in good times but still essential, since good times can so easily turn into bad times.
-Risk control is the best route to loss avoidance.
-Risk avoidance, on the other hand, is likely to lead to return avoidance as well.
+Risk control is the best route to loss Risk avoidance, on the other hand, is likely to lead to return avoidance as well.